metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 Then in components, project-related `imports` use these aliases vs. figuring out relative paths.

 `import { edoStyle } from '@tokens'` is easier to remember than `import { edoStyle } from '../../design-system/tokens'`.

-Sparing attention with little tricks add up.
-The less attention needed for non-creative code the more attention stays available for writing _real_ code.

 ## Type and data definitions